RobinBrouwer/gritter/README.md

     :fade_in_speed => "medium"            # => Allows you to set the fade-in-speed.
 Can be String or Integer (in ms).
     :fade_out_speed => 1000               # => Allows you to set the fade-out-speed.
 Can be String or Integer (in ms).
     :time => 8000                         # => Allows you to set the time the notification stays.
 Must be an Integer (in ms).
+    :position => :bottom_left             # => Allows you to set the position for all gritter messages.

 The :fade_in_speed and :fade_out_speed options accept the following Strings:

     "slow"
     "medium"
     "fast"

+The :position option accepts four different Symbols:

+    :top_left
+    :top_right
+    :bottom_left
+    :bottom_right

 You can also use the `js` helper to add script-tags around this helper.